nc-minibbs/mbbs/docs/data-pipeline.md

 [`eBird`](#ebird) [![info on ebird](../resources/img/info-16x16.svg)](#ebird)

-: As as 2009, all MBBS checklists are submitted to [eBird](https://ebird.org).
+: As of 2009, all MBBS checklists are submitted to [eBird](https://ebird.org).
 These checklists are downloaded manually as CSV files.
 Prior to 2022, checklists were submitted at the route-level.